Emergence of the Partial Trace from Classical Probability Theory: Discussion

 \section{Discussion}

-The derivation presented in this work provides a probabilistic interpretation of the partial trace that complements the standard algebraic introduction commonly found in the literature.
+The derivation presented in this work provides a probabilistic interpretation of the partial trace that complements the standard algebraic treatments commonly found in the literature.
 In most textbooks on quantum mechanics and quantum information theory, the reduced density operator is introduced as the operator that reproduces the measurement statistics of all observables acting locally on a subsystem.
-Within this framework, the partial trace appears primarily as a mathematical operation that ensures the consistency between the global state of a composite system and the statistics of local measurements \cite{key-3,key-4,key-5,key-6,key-7}.
+Within this framework, the partial trace is introduced primarily as a mathematical operation that ensures the consistency between the global state of a composite system and the statistics of local measurements \cite{key-3,key-4,key-5,key-6,key-7}.

 Although this definition is mathematically precise, it leaves unclear its classical probabilistic origin.
 In particular, the close connection with the classical marginalization rule is not emphasized explicitly.
 In classical probability theory, the probability distribution of a subsystem is obtained from the joint distribution of a composite system by summing over the outcomes of the complementary subsystem \cite{key-8,key-9}.
 Since the Born rule assigns probabilities to measurement outcomes in quantum mechanics \cite{key-1}, it is natural to expect that the description of subsystems should emerge from an analogous marginalization principle.
+From this perspective, the reduced density operator may be viewed as the quantum counterpart of a marginal probability distribution, suggesting that the partial trace should arise as the corresponding marginalization operation.